Kegoikantse-Nthathe/Kanban-board/README.md

 ## ▶️ How to Run This Project

-- 💻 Option 1: Run in NetBeans (Recommended for Developers)<br>
+- To run the project correctly, follow these steps:
+  - Open the Project
   - Open NetBeans IDE
-  - Click File → Open Project
+  - Go to File → Open Project
-  - Select the project folder
+  - Select the Registration project folder
-  - Wait for NetBeans to load dependencies
-  - Right-click the project in the Projects tab
-  - Click Run
+  - Click Open Project

 ## 🎯 Learning Outcome
 This project demonstrates how a simple real-world workflow (Kanban task tracking) can be implemented using core programming principles.
 It reinforces building structured, testable, and maintainable Java applications.